Hazardous Waste Program

 The department requested Boeing to conduct a Corrective Measures Study to identify and evaluate possible remedial alternatives for the contamination.
 Boeing submitted a Corrective Measures Study Work Plan to the department in November 2009.
 The work plan outlines the procedures that will be used during the Corrective Measures Study.
 When the study is complete, the department and EPA will review the possible remedial measures and select the best remedy given site-specific considerations.
 The public will be invited to review and comment on the proposed final remedy before the department and EPA make a final decision.

-McDonnell Douglas Corp., and later Boeing, operated under two hazardous waste permits, one issued by the department and one issued by EPA, both effective March 5, 1997.
+McDonnell Douglas Corp., and later Boeing, operated the various storage facilities under two hazardous waste permits, one issued by the department and one issued by EPA, both effective March 5, 1997.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit.
 These permits allowed the companies to store hazardous waste and required additional investigation, monitoring and cleanup of any hazardous waste and hazardous constituents released to the environment.